mgarcia01752/BareMetalRouterOS/README.md

-# Bare Metal Router (BMR)
+# BareMetalRouterOS (BMROS)

-The Bare Metal Router (BMR) is a pure Linux router designed for x86-64 architecture, offering a robust networking solution.
+The Bare Metal Router OS (BMROS) is a pure Linux router designed for x86-64 architecture, offering a robust networking solution.
 Utilizing the power of the Yocto Project and the [RouterShell](https://github.com/mgarcia01752/RouterShell) command-line interface (CLI), BMR provides a customizable and efficient routing platform.

 ## Features

-- **Linux Router**: BMR is optimized for x86 architecture, harnessing the reliability and flexibility of Linux for networking tasks.
+- **Linux Router**: BMR is optimized for x86 architecture, harnessing Linux's reliability and flexibility for networking tasks.

 - **[RouterShell CLI](https://github.com/mgarcia01752/RouterShell)**: An interactive command-line interface inspired by IOS, RouterShell provides an intuitive and familiar configuration experience for network administrators.